Confidentiality: good practice in handling patient information

 About our Confidentiality guidance

-Our core guidance for doctors, Good medical practice, makes clear that patients have a right to expect that their personal information will be held in confidence by their doctors.
+Our core guidance, Good medical practice, makes clear that patients have a right to expect that their personal information will be treated as confidential.
 This guidance, which forms part of the professional standards, sets out the principles of confidentiality and respect for patients’ privacy that you are expected to understand and follow.

 This guidance outlines the framework for considering when to disclose patients’ personal information and then applies that framework to: